orbingol/NURBS-Python/README.md

 * `data\` directory includes sample control points for curves and surfaces
 * `ex*.py` files are testing scripts for curve and surface calculations

+Check the examples for using `Surface` and `Curve` classes and automatic knot vector generation functions.

 ## Example Outputs

 ### File: ex01_surface1.py